Krishnakaanth3/QUIK-NRG/README.md

-just documenting my learning on a remote repository.
+just documenting my learning on a remote repository